Tag Archives: roussos

 Young Romance #53 (January 1953) “That Girl in My Corner”, art by Jack Kirby

 Jack Kirby may not have been as prominent a presence as he once was but he still did some incredible art.
-The soliloquy splash for “That Girl in My Corner” is a great example.
+The confessional splash for “That Girl in My Corner” is a great example.
 What a moving figure the fighter presents; perhaps a little tired and haggard but by no means defeated.
 His girl presents the least interesting character of the splash but check out all the on-lookers.
 The background figures may not have played an important place in the splash but they are just the sort of added spice that provides the proper atmosphere.

 Young Love #40